Ji-Rath/ProjectScare/README.md

 - Disabling pawn collision while the player is grabbing an object is the only solution I found to prevent flying while grabbing a physics object under you.
 A better solution may be possible.

+# Story
+## Premise:
+After a long day at work, **Player** returns to his modest suburban home.
+It's the middle of winter, and darkness falls early.
+A biting chill lingers in the air.
+The only source of warmth is his cozy living room, bathed in a soft amber glow from the floor lamp by the couch.
+He moves around his familiar space, performing his nightly routine—but tonight, something feels... off.
+## Gameplay:
+- After watching TV or eating dinner, it was time to go to bed.
+- Before going to bed, the player must turn off all lights/electronics
+- Lights cannot be turned back on by the player
+- Similar to slender man, a strange creature will start appearing more frequently as more lights go off
+- once all lights are turned off, the player must then finally make it to their bed in darkness
+- as a bonus, the player forgot their favorite toy at the other side of the house and must retrieve it
+- bad ending - player dies rip
+- good ending - all lights are off and stuffed animal is retrieved, player sleeps well

+## Random scare events
+- As the player is turning off the lights, a random light may turn back on..maybe red.
+An object may be in the middle of the room (like a monster?).
+Shortly after, the light will go back to normal
+- Random footsteps from across the house or outside
+- person staring inside from window
+- person leaning over corner
+- random objects falling over, like a plate, or umbrella
+- faintly hear crying from a distance

+## Game over events
+- if the player gets too close to a scare event (maybe like the monster), the monster should disappear.
+But shortly after (or when the player turns around), the monster should jump scare the player
+- If there is a chase event, the monster should simply jump scare the player when he gets close (idk if i like this idea)

 ## External Assets Currently Used
 - https://elbolilloduro.itch.io/paquete-de-modelos-low-poly-estilo-psx-2
 - https://chilly-durango.itch.io/medieval-building-parts